 What We Do

-- Pre-Arrival – Secure housing that is safe, sanitary, in good repair, and affordable.
-Purchase or collect donations of basic necessities including household items, toiletries, food, appropriate seasonal clothing, furniture and beds for all family members.
+- Secure decent, safe, and sanitary housing.
+Provide basic necessities including household items, toiletries, food, appropriate seasonal clothing, furniture and beds for all family members.

-- First Day – Receive refugees at the airport when they arrive.
-Provide a ready-to-eat culturally appropriate meal.
-Visit the newly arrived family or individual’s home within 24 hours of arrival.
+- Receive refugees at the airport upon arrival.
+Provide a ready-to-eat, culturally appropriate meal.
+Visit the newly-arrived family or individual’s home within 24 hours of arrival.

 - Apply for social security cards.
 Conduct an intake interview including a housing and safety orientation and general health education.